JohnJFarrow/johnjfarrow.github.io/BuildFromSource.md

 Make a new directory such as c:\work, and change into it

-Clone the repository:
+Clone the Unreal Engine source repository:

 ```
 git clone https://github.com/EpicGames/UnrealEngine.git UnrealSource
 ```

-where ```UnrealSource``` is the name of a new directory the source will be download to
+where ```UnrealSource``` is the name of a new directory to which the source will be downloaded

 ## Installing UnrealVS

-If you are using Visual Studio 2022 exit Visual Studio and install this file [UnrealEngineSource]\Engine\Extras\UnrealVS\VS2022\UnrealVS.vsix by double clicking it
+UnrealVS is a Visual Studio plugin from Epic.
+It is included in the If you are using Visual Studio 2022 exit Visual Studio and install this file [UnrealEngineSource]\Engine\Extras\UnrealVS\VS2022\UnrealVS.vsix by double clicking it